ordina-jworks/ordina-jworks.github.io/_posts/2016-07-20-Automation-testing-with-postman.md

 ![Alt text](/img/postman-2016/manage_environment.png)
 <br/>
 <br/>
-Select the “Add” button on the modal that is presented to you.
+Select the “Add” button on the popup that is presented to you.
 Add `url https://api.algorithmia.com/v1/algo/` and `key simNz9pf7hfAQNifdApf4K1GFhs1`.
 Don't forget to replace the secret by your own key.
  <br/>
  <br/>
 ![Alt text](/img/postman-2016/manage_environment_values.jpg)